-AEMO must clearly identify and provide evidence showing that any financial cost saving benefits achieved from any software systems upgrade have been incorporated into its overall expenditure forecast.
-AEMO must state what the benefits & efficiencies are associated with this expenditure.
-These efficiencies could include a reduction in staffing levels or reduced unit or activity costs following automation or enhancement
+AEMO must clearly identify and provide evidence showing benefits realised from completed projects.
+In addition, AEMO must demonstrate that any financial cost saving benefits achieved from software systems upgrades have been incorporated into its overall expenditure forecast.
+For example, these efficiencies can include a reduction in staffing levels or reduced unit or activity costs following automation or enhancement.